yuvaltar/Gmailish-tsk5/README.md

-# Gmailish: An Offline-First Android Email Client ✨
+# Gmailish: An Android Email App ✨

-Gmailish is a modern Android application designed to mimic the functionality of Gmail while prioritizing offline usability.
+Gmailish is a modern Android application designed to mimic the functionality of Gmail.
 It serves as a client for a custom email backend (built on Node.js and MongoDB as part of this project), emphasizing seamless synchronization, local caching, and robust handling of network interruptions.
-The app allows users to manage emails, labels, and compositions even without an internet connection, queuing actions for automatic syncing when online.
+The app allows users to manage emails, labels, and compositions, and even supports the relevant functionality in "offline-mode", where the user is without an internet connection, queuing actions for automatic syncing when online.

 Developed as part of a series of assignments, this project showcases advanced Android development techniques, including MVVM architecture, Room persistence, background workers, and REST API integration.
 It's built to be user-friendly, with a clean interface supporting light/dark modes and intuitive navigation.